isomerpages/moe-hougangsec/_archive/Secondary One Registration.md

 Please note:
 <p>
 *   For Textbooks: You can view the booklist below or collect a hardcopy from the bookshop.
-Please choose the correct course (G1, G2 OR G3) for your child.
+Please choose the correct course (G1, G2 OR G3) for your child.    <br>
-<a href="https://www.hougangsec.moe.edu.sg//files/S1reg/2024_Booklist___Sec_1.pdf">2024 Booklist - Sec 1.pdf</a>
+<a href="https://www.hougangsec.moe.edu.sg/files/S1reg/2024_booklist_sec_1.pdf">2024 Booklist - Sec 1.pdf</a>
 	</p>

 <p>
 *   For Uniforms: No trying on of uniforms will be allowed.&nbsp; Please bring the best fitting garment to compare when selecting the suitable size for purchase in school.&nbsp;
 	</p>